seedstack/website/content/docs/seed/manual/security/index.md

         <artifactId>seed-security-support-core</artifactId>
     </dependency>

-Security extensions for various execution environments are provided in other SEED supports.
-One of the most useful is the Web security extension available [here](#!/seed-doc/web/security).
+Security extensions for various execution environments are provided in other Seed supports.
+One of the most useful is the Web security extension available [here](../web/security).

 # Concepts

 ## Realm

 A security realm is a mechanism used for protecting application resources.
-A `Realm` is a component of SEED security support that handles security data includind users, roles and permissions.
+A `Realm` is a component of Seed security support that handles security data includind users, roles and permissions.

 ## Permission